 Since 1946, Denver Kids, Inc. has worked in partnership with the Rotary Club of Denver and Denver Public Schools (DPS) to support kindergarten through 12th-grade students in higher-risk environments – homelessness, poverty, attendance and behavioral challenges, single-guardian households – to help them graduate from high school, pursue post-secondary education and contribute to their communities.
-Today, 70 years later, Denver Kids continues to serve as a leader in youth intervention and dropout prevention, connecting more than 1,300 students in 144 Denver Public Schools with Educational Counselors and volunteer mentors each year.
+Today, 70 years later, Denver Kids continues to serve as a leader in youth intervention and dropout prevention, connecting more than 1,250 students in over 140 Denver Public Schools with Educational Counselors and volunteer mentors each year.

 Founded as Denver Boys, Inc. in response to the aftermath of World War II and the growing prevalence of single-parent households.
 Boys were dropping out of school to help support their families when their fathers did not return home from the war.
 In order to combat this growing trend, Denver Boys, Inc. supported youth to gain employment while completing their high school educations.

 By 1970, the rise in teen pregnancy and an increase in drug abuse and juvenile crime among girls made it increasingly apparent that female students were also in need of counseling, mentoring, and educational opportunities.
 That year, Denver Girls, Inc. was founded by the Zonta Club of Denver and the Junior League, with the support of the Rotary Club of Denver and Denver Public Schools.

 In 1993, recognizing that together they would be more effective and could reach far more students, the two organizations merged, becoming Denver Kids, Inc.

 The environment for today’s students is much different than during the early years of the program.
 Poverty, gang violence, substance abuse, and teen pregnancy are overwhelming issues in the lives of many of our youth.